The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 If your macro is huge (200k+ cells), then you might want to try setting `SYNTH_NO_FLAT` to `1` (Tcl)/`true` (JSON), which will postpone the flattening of the design during synthesis until the very end.

-Other configurations like `SYNTH_SIZING`, `SYNTH_BUFFERING`, and other synthesis configurations don't have to be changed.
+Other configurations like `SYNTH_SIZING`, `SYNTH_BUFFERING`, and other synthesis configurations do not have to be changed.
 However, the advanced user can check [this][0] documentation for more details about those configurations and their values.

 ## Static Timing Analysis